Education and Outreach

 Martijn is a theoretical physicist with interests in nonlinear optics, lasers, and theoretical mechanics.

-Associate Professor Irina Kabakova
+Professor Irina Kabakova

 Irina is an optical physicist exploring advanced imaging techniques for modern biomedical optics, biology and bioengineering.